 The primary component of each course is the reproducible teacher’s edition.
 While separate student workbooks are available, lesson presentation is done from the teacher’s edition, and that information is not in the student workbooks.
 Reproducible or printable student pages are in the teacher’s edition, so you really don’t need the student workbooks.

-These courses were designed for classroom use so they are available in different formats.
-The standard version is a softbound book that includes weekly lesson plans, full-page maps or graphics that are used for presenting each lesson (plus overhead transparencies of each of these pages), a reproducible glossary, and two reproducible pages per week with daily assignments and a “challenge” question.
+These courses were designed for classroom use.
+The printed teacher's editions are softbound books that include weekly lesson plans, full-page maps or graphics that are used for presenting each lesson, a reproducible glossary, and two reproducible pages per week with daily assignments and a “challenge” question.

-Each day’s assignment has two questions that students will answer based upon the lesson presentation at the beginning of the week, their own study of the week’s map or graphic, and, occasionally, outside research.
+Each day’s assignment has two questions that students will answer based upon the lesson presented at the beginning of the week, the student's own study of the week’s map or graphic, and, occasionally, outside research.
 Students will need to maintain their question pages in a notebook since they will work two or three days to complete each page.

 Vocabulary words and their definitions are introduced at the beginning of each lesson.
 While the words are also included in the glossary of each book, the definitions in both places are not identical.
 You might want to have students write out words and definitions each week.
 Other than the time this might require, lesson presentation at the beginning of each week should take only about ten minutes.
 Daily questions should only take a few minutes each, but the challenge question might require research, coloring, drawing, writing, or other activity that will likely take much more time.
 An answer key is included on the teaching page for each lesson.
 There are no tests.